 Palazzo Victoria is an imposing former palace, with Roman ruins in the basement yet some fun touches like a pair of ceramic dogs guarding the entrance.

-Inside, you’ll discover a replica of the love wall at Juliet’s house, with the added benefit of no crowds!
+Among the most famous tourist attractions in Verona are those linked to Romeo and Juliet, including Juliet’s House and the famous Love Wall.
+Inside Palazzo Victoria, you’ll discover a replica of the love wall at Juliet’s house, with the added benefit of no crowds!
 There’s a colourful central atrium, leading to the bar and lifts to the bedrooms.
 Our check-in was really quick and easy, and the helpful staff gave us a few tips on what to see in the local area as well as a map.

 Accommodation at Palazzo Victoria

 We made our way up to our room on the second floor, which was light and airy with high ceilings contributing to the sense of space.